-Desert Rivers Credit Union, formerly Grand County Credit Union, was established 60 years ago to give our members less expensive access to loans and a better return on their savings.
+Desert Rivers Credit Union, formerly Grand County Credit Union, was established over 60 years ago to give our members less expensive access to loans and a better return on their savings.
 We continue that legacy by looking out for “people.”
 Not profit!

 We have been serving our members since 1957.

 We were organized by teachers of the Grand County School District.
 Since that time, the Board of Directors expanded our field of membership to include residents of Grand and San Juan counties and their immediate family members.
 We have calculated that our average member saves $200 per year when they switch from a bank.
 You too can become a member and take advantage of this savings.

 Ten school teachers and administrators seeking access to fair credit and reasonable savings rates incorporated the Credit Union on January 15, 1957.
 The following are the incorporators and founders of our credit union.